cyphercider/typescript-fullstack-monorepo/README.md

 ## Disclaimer

 This repository contains one set of technology choices and doesn't intend to claim the choices made are the best possible.
-I'm always looking to optimize my workflow, so if you have any interesting alternatives, please let me know!
+I'm always looking to optimize my tooling, so if you have any interesting alternatives, please let me know!